Best trails in Taksin Maharat National Park

 Which trail has the most elevation gain in Taksin Maharat National Park?

-If you're looking for elevation gain, Taksin Maharat National Park has you covered.
-Ban Musoe Ban Mai North boasts the most elevation gain with 3,018 ft of total ascent.
-The park's runner-up is Krabak Yai Nature Trail Loop, which will get you 711 ft of elevation gain.
+Ban Musoe Ban Mai North has the most elevation gain with 3,044 ft of total ascent.
+The park's runner-up is Krabak Yai Nature Trail Loop, which has 711 ft of elevation gain.

 Are there camping trails available in Taksin Maharat National Park?